Zacks: Analysts Anticipate Lam Research Co. (NASDAQ:LRCX) Will Announce Quarterly Sales of $4.00 Billion

-On average, analysts expect that Lam Research will report full year sales of $14.49 billion for the current fiscal year, with estimates ranging from $14.48 billion to $14.50 billion.
-For the next fiscal year, analysts anticipate that the firm will report sales of $16.78 billion, with estimates ranging from $16.43 billion to $17.22 billion.
-Zacks’ sales averages are an average based on a survey of analysts that that provide coverage for Lam Research.
+On average, analysts expect that Lam Research will report full-year sales of $14.49 billion for the current financial year, with estimates ranging from $14.48 billion to $14.50 billion.
+For the next year, analysts expect that the firm will report sales of $16.78 billion, with estimates ranging from $16.43 billion to $17.22 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Lam Research.

-Lam Research (NASDAQ:LRCX) last released its quarterly earnings data on Tuesday, April 20th.
-The semiconductor company reported $7.49 EPS for the quarter, topping the consensus estimate of $6.56 by $0.93.
+Lam Research (NASDAQ:LRCX) last issued its quarterly earnings results on Tuesday, April 20th.
+The semiconductor company reported $7.49 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $6.56 by $0.93.
+The business had revenue of $3.85 billion for the quarter, compared to the consensus estimate of $3.72 billion.
 Lam Research had a net margin of 23.60% and a return on equity of 55.82%.
-The business had revenue of $3.85 billion for the quarter, compared to analyst estimates of $3.72 billion.
-During the same period in the previous year, the firm earned $3.98 EPS.
-The business’s revenue for the quarter was up 53.7% compared to the same quarter last year.
+The firm’s quarterly revenue was up 53.7% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $3.98 EPS.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, April 7th.
-Shareholders of record on Wednesday, March 17th were given a $1.30 dividend.
-This represents a $5.20 annualized dividend and a yield of 0.81%.
-The ex-dividend date was Tuesday, March 16th.
-Lam Research’s dividend payout ratio is currently 32.60%.

-In other news, EVP Patrick J. Lord sold 4,166 shares of Lam Research stock in a transaction that occurred on Monday, March 1st.
-The stock was sold at an average price of $576.56, for a total transaction of $2,401,948.96.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Timothy Archer sold 4,464 shares of Lam Research stock in a transaction that occurred on Monday, February 8th.
+In other Lam Research news, CEO Timothy Archer sold 4,464 shares of Lam Research stock in a transaction dated Monday, February 8th.
 The stock was sold at an average price of $515.00, for a total value of $2,298,960.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, EVP Patrick J. Lord sold 4,166 shares of Lam Research stock in a transaction dated Monday, March 1st.
+The shares were sold at an average price of $576.56, for a total value of $2,401,948.96.
 The disclosure for this sale can be found here.
 Insiders own 0.34% of the company’s stock.

-Large investors have recently made changes to their positions in the company.
-Veritas Investment Partners UK Ltd. acquired a new stake in Lam Research in the 4th quarter valued at $26,000.
-Bartlett & Co.
-LLC acquired a new stake in Lam Research in the 4th quarter valued at $27,000.
-Sound Income Strategies LLC boosted its stake in Lam Research by 155.6% in the 1st quarter.
-Sound Income Strategies LLC now owns 46 shares of the semiconductor company’s stock valued at $27,000 after buying an additional 28 shares in the last quarter.
-DB Wealth Management Group LLC acquired a new stake in Lam Research in the 4th quarter valued at $34,000.
-Finally, Catalyst Private Wealth LLC acquired a new stake in Lam Research in the 3rd quarter valued at $39,000.
-84.03% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in LRCX.
+Schonfeld Strategic Advisors LLC boosted its stake in shares of Lam Research by 809.4% during the third quarter.
+Schonfeld Strategic Advisors LLC now owns 25,745 shares of the semiconductor company’s stock valued at $8,541,000 after purchasing an additional 22,914 shares in the last quarter.
+IHT Wealth Management LLC boosted its stake in shares of Lam Research by 2.9% during the third quarter.
+IHT Wealth Management LLC now owns 2,222 shares of the semiconductor company’s stock valued at $737,000 after purchasing an additional 63 shares in the last quarter.
+Catalyst Private Wealth LLC acquired a new stake in shares of Lam Research during the third quarter valued at about $39,000.
+Paces Ferry Wealth Advisors LLC acquired a new stake in shares of Lam Research during the third quarter valued at about $42,000.
+Finally, Bank of Stockton boosted its stake in shares of Lam Research by 4.8% during the third quarter.
+Bank of Stockton now owns 3,317 shares of the semiconductor company’s stock valued at $1,100,000 after purchasing an additional 153 shares in the last quarter.
+84.03% of the stock is currently owned by hedge funds and other institutional investors.

+The firm also recently announced a quarterly dividend, which was paid on Wednesday, April 7th.
+Shareholders of record on Wednesday, March 17th were given a $1.30 dividend.
+This represents a $5.20 dividend on an annualized basis and a yield of 0.81%.
+The ex-dividend date of this dividend was Tuesday, March 16th.
+Lam Research’s dividend payout ratio is presently 32.60%.

 Lam Research Company Profile